p-arndt/dorcs/docs/usage/metadata.md

 ---
-title: "YAML Front Matter"
+title: "Metadata"
-description: "YAML front matter features"
+description: "Metadata features"
-tags: [yaml, frontmatter]
+tags: [metadata, frontmatter]
 date: 2025-12-14
 draft: false
 ---

-# YAML Front Matter
+# Metadata

 Add metadata to your markdown files using YAML front matter at the top of the file: